The Slums of 1980s Glasgow Through the Lens of a French Photographer

 What do you think these images tell us about Britain today?

 Glasgow by Raymond Depardon is out now published by Seuil.
-Strange and Familiar is on at the Barbican, London until 19th June.
+Strange and Familiar is showing at the Barbican in London until June 19.